Proletarian revolution

 A proletarian revolution or proletariat revolution is a social revolution in which the working class attempts to overthrow the bourgeoisie and change the previous political system.
 Proletarian revolutions are generally advocated by socialists, communists and anarchists.

+Interpretations

 The concept of a revolutionary proletariat was first put forward by the French revolutionary socialist and radical Auguste Blanqui.
+The Paris Commune, contemporary to Blanqui and Karl Marx, being viewed by some as the first attempt at a proletarian revolution.

+Marx wrote of the class conscious proletariat being the active agent of revolution, which distinguished him from Blanqui who viewed a selective revolutionary conspiracy among all the lower classes as being the driving force of a proletarian revolution.
+This was also in contrast to the views of the communist William Weitling and the anarchist Mikhail Bakunin who viewed the lumpenproletariat as the driver of the proletarian revolution.
+Through Marx and Friedrich Engels' work they write that if the proletariat does not make up a majority, it must at least occupy an important position among the popular mass to achieve a proletarian revolution.
+Some later Marxists, such as Georgi Plekhanov, emphasized the need for a majority of the population to be proletarianized for a proletarian revolution to occur.

 Marxists believe proletarian revolutions can and will likely happen in all capitalist countries, related to the concept of world revolution.

-Interpretations
+The objective of a proletarian revolution, according to Marxists, is to transform the bourgeois state into a workers' state.
+A traditional Marxist belief was that a proletarian revolution could only occur in a country where capitalism had fully developed, though this changed with Russian Revolution.

 The Leninist branch of Marxism argues that a proletarian revolution must be led by a vanguard of "professional revolutionaries", men and women who are fully dedicated to the communist cause and who form the nucleus of the communist revolutionary movement.
 This vanguard is meant to provide leadership and organization to the working class before and during the revolution, which aims to prevent the government from successfully ending it.
 Vladimir Lenin believed that it was imperative to arm the working class to secure their leverage over the bourgeoisie.
 Lenin's words were printed in an article in German on the nature of pacifism and said "In every class society, whether based on slavery, serfdom, or, as at present, on wage-labour, the oppressor class is always armed."
-It was under such conditions that the first proletarian revolution, the Russian revolution, occurred.
+It was under such conditions that the first successful proletarian revolution, the Russian Revolution, occurred.